-How to Clear DNS Cache on Windows 10/8.1/8/7? – If you try to access a website and you can not access the site because of DNS server IP address changes, you need to clear the DNS cache.
+If you try to access a website and cannot access the site due to DNS server IP address changes, you must clear your DNS cache.

-When you visit a website for the first time, the domain name of your website is automatically converted to an IP address by DNS servers.
-If you try to regain access to certain websites that you have previously visited, the information stored in the cache will be looked at, since the IP address of your website is stored on the Local Cache.
+The first time you visit a website, the domain name of the website automatically converts to an IP address by DNS servers.
+If you try to access a particular website you’ve previously visited, the IP address of that website will decode from the local DNS cache.

-For example, if a website you are trying to connect to is giving you a DNS server not respondingerror, the old DNS IP address of the website you are trying to access may be stored in your cache.
-For this reason, you need to perform DNS cache cleanup on the operating system.
+For example, if a website you are trying to connect to does not respond to your DNS server, the old IP address of the website you are trying to access may be stored in your cache.
+Therefore, you need to flush DNS on your operating system.

-Once you have done the DNS cache cleanup, you can open the CMD command prompt on Windows 7, 8, 8.1, or 10 and test the connection by pinging to the website.
+After clearing the cache, you can open the CMD prompt on Windows 7, 8, 8.1, or 10, and Ping the website to test the connection.

-How to Clear DNS Cache on Windows 10 Operating System?
+How to Flush DNS Cache on Windows 10

-To clear the DNS cache, first press Windows Key + R and open Run.
+On your computer, first press the Windows Key + R together and turn on Run.

-After you open the CMD command prompt, execute the ipconfig /flushdns command to clear DNS cache.
+After opening the CMD command prompt, perform the ipconfig /flushdns command to flush the DNS cache.

-Before clearing the DNS cache, type [ipconfig / displaydns] at the CMD prompt and press the Enter key.
-DNS records that you will see are records that are backed up in the DNS cache.
-You can clear the entries here with the ipconfig /flushdns command.
+Before the steps to clear DNS cache, type [ipconfig /displaydns] at the CMD prompt and press Enter.
+You will appear the entries in here.
+You can clear the records here with the ipconfig /flushdns command.

-After clearing DNS cache on Windows 10, you will see the Successfully flushed the DNS Resolver Cachemessage in the following window.
+After you perform the required command, you will see the message Successfully flushed the DNS Resolver Cache in the following window.

-Another easy way to clear the DNS cache is a prepared bat file.
+Another easy way to clear the DNS cache is to use a ready-made bat file.
 You can download this file by clicking the button below.